evanw/bend/README.md

 # Live Demo

-Please see [https://evanw.github.com/bend/](https://evanw.github.com/bend/) for a live demo and more information.
+The live demo is available at [https://evanw.github.com/bend/](https://evanw.github.com/bend/) and includes many more examples.

 # Installation